lpereira/blotest/2013/09/26/implementing_sequences_in_lwan_template_engine.rst

 While writing a completely different program in Python, however, it struck
 me: I could use the `coroutine stuff`_ I was already using in lwan and implement `generator functions`_.
-A few minutes later and I had a working prototype, which can probably better explained with the help of a diagram:
+A few minutes later and I had a working prototype, which can probably be better explained with the help of a
+diagram:

 .. image:: http://i.imgur.com/4XF6c3B.png
     :alt: diagram